Food is the oldest and highest form of medicine there is.

 During your first visit, Priya will guide you in a discussion on your nutrition and note your personal health goals.
 She may request a 5-day food log to more closely analyze food intake.
 As you work with Priya on your first and subsequent visits, she will offer nutritional treatment plans that may include the prescription of specific foods, food combinations, and timing of meals.
 Chinese herbal formulas or flower essence formulas may also be necessary to support your healing process and health goals.

-Priya prepares her own flower essences and mails them directly to your home.
-Other items may be sourced online or at local pharmacies, like Kamwo Herbal Pharmacy in Chinatown.
+Priya prepares her own flower essences and gives them to you at time of appointment.
+Other items may be sourced online, like Crane Herb Pharmacy.
 You will always be informed of all ingredients in case you have any dietary restrictions.
 Click here for additional details.

 A SAMPLE PLAN FOR A SIMPLE GOAL